The Garage is excited to announce the launch of our 2022 Introduction to the Creative Industries Programme.

-It is designed to support you where you are at right now regardless of whether you have left school unsure about what direction to take, not knowing much about Creative Careers, or have been to university and already had some training.
+It is designed to support you where you are at right now – you may have been to university and studied on a Creative Course but find yourself are unsure how to break into the creative industries, or you may have self-taught yourself artistic skills and be wondering how you can turn your passion into creative work/employment.
 The weekly sessions will help you to think about what skills you want to learn from here and identify how the skills you already have can get you to your next step.

-The programme starts on Tuesday 8 February 2022, it runs for 14-weeks ending the week commencing 23 May 2022.
+The programme began on Tuesday 8 February 2022, it runs for 14-weeks ending the week commencing 23 May 2022.

 There is a 2-week break for Easter week commencing 4 April.

-Individual Mentoring weekly hour sessions will start the week commencing the 21 February for 10-weeks finishing the week commencing 25 April.
+Individual Mentoring weekly hour sessions will start the week commencing 7 March for 10-weeks finishing the week commencing 23 May.
 The mentoring sessions are arranged individually at a convenient time for you and your mentor.

 This is an introduction to the Creative Industries and as such will touch on a range of topics, designed to inspire you and capture your interest for future training and work.